FlowForwarding/lincx/docs/ling/PORTING.md

 ----[23/12/13 03:12]------------------------------------------------------------

 The simple-packet-forward demo require at least two network interfaces that exchange data.
-LING supports arbitrary many network interface but only the first (eth0) can be attached to TCP/IP stack.
+LING supports arbitrarily many network interface but only the first (eth0) can be attached to TCP/IP stack.
 Other interfaces are accessible as "raw sockets".
 A sample configuration with three network interfaces: